cedar-policy/cedar-docs/docs/collections/_policies/validation.md

 };
 ```

 The Cedar validator knows that any request that triggers evaluation of this policy must have action `Action::"remoteAccess"`.
-According to our example schema, such a request must have a principal of type `Employee` and an [unspecified](../policies/syntax-entity.html#entity-overview) resource entity.
+According to our example schema, such a request must have a principal of type `Employee`.
 With this knowledge, validation will report an error or warning on each of the comparisons 1 through 3 in the `when` clause for the following reasons:

 1. **Validation error** &ndash; The policy tries to access an attribute that isn’t defined for `Employee` types.
 In this case, the error is because of a typo (`numberOfLatpops` instead of `numberOfLaptops`).